discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 - <Skill name="Mantra of Concentration"/> is your main tool and grants 4 stacks of <Boon name="Stability"/> after the initial channel and 3 stacks of <Boon name="Stability"/> for each of the two remaining casts.
 If a phase requires <Boon name="Stability"/> right at the start, it makes sense to precast the channeled version e.g. Arkk.

-- <Skill name="Distortion"/> grants 3 stacks at once and should be used as a backup source, while at least one instance of <Skill name="Mantra of Concentration"/> is recharging.
+- <Skill name="Distortion"/> grants 3 stacks of <Boon name="Stability"/> at once and should be used as a backup source, while at least one instance of <Skill name="Mantra of Concentration"/> is recharging.

 ### Resistance